A Shadow of the Past: Critical response

-The review aggregator website Rotten Tomatoes calculated that 84% of 162 critics reviews were positive and the average rating for the episode was 7.3 out of 10.
-The website's critics consensus reads, "Forging its claim with astounding production value, vast scope and a dense—arguably impenetrable—amount of lore, 'A Shadow of the Past' suggests that this ambitious expansion of Tolkien's opus has a bright future."
-Multiple publications found that the first two episodes received generally positive reviews, with particular praise going to the visuals and production value.
-Some critics were skeptical whether the storytelling and slow pacing justified this.
+On review aggregator Rotten Tomatoes, 84% of 161 critics gave the episode a positive review and the average of rated reviews was 7.3 out of 10.
+The critics consensus reads, "Forging its claim with astounding production value, vast scope and a dense—arguably impenetrable—amount of lore, 'A Shadow of the Past' suggests that this ambitious expansion of Tolkien's opus has a bright future."
+Multiple publications said the first two episodes received generally positive reviews, with particular praise for the visuals and high production value.
+Some reviewers were skeptical whether the storytelling and slow pacing justified the large budget.

+The episode's visuals and high production value were praised.
+Pictured is director J. A. Bayona.

-Alex Welch at Inverse said the series' budget was on screen with "some of the most awe-inspiring images that have ever been brought to life on" television, and he thought Bayona's work on the visuals was better than recent Hollywood blockbuster films.
+Alex Welch at Inverse said the budget was on screen with "some of the most awe-inspiring images that have ever been brought to life on" television, and he thought Bayona's visuals was better than recent Hollywood blockbuster films.
 Welch highlighted the vibrant color palette and was impressed that the series' depiction of Middle-earth felt like it could evolve into Jackson's.
-Andy Welch of The Guardian also praised the visuals, comparing them positively to the films of Marvel Studios as well as Jackson's films.
+Andy Welch of The Guardian also praised the visuals, comparing them positively to the films of Marvel Studios.
 Dave Nemetz graded the first two episodes an 'A-' for TVLine and said they were "a gorgeously immersive and grandly ambitious spectacle packed with stunning imagery and compelling plot threads".
 He highlighted the visuals, McCreary's score, the humanity of the characters, and the Snow-troll fight.
-Nemetz added that the series "captures the same sense of awe we felt while watching the Lord of the Rings movies—one we don't often get to experience on the small screen".
+Nemetz said the series "captures the same sense of awe we felt while watching the Lord of the Rings movies—one we don't often get to experience on the small screen".
 Writing for Screen Rant, Mae Abdulbaki praised the scope and visuals, highlighted Faura's cinematography, and said McCreary's score elevated the action sequences and brought "warmth to calmer, more heartwarming scenes".
 Juliette Harrisson of Den of Geek gave the first two episodes four out of five stars.
 She praised the costume and production design, visual effects, and acting.
-Keith Phipps, writing for Vulture, thought it was the right move for the series' visuals to align with Jackson's films.
+Keith Phipps, writing for Vulture, thought it was the right move for the visuals to align with Jackson's films.
 Reviewing the first two episodes for RogerEbert.com, Clint Worthington said they were gorgeous but thought the showrunners were trying to "have their cake and eat it too" by distancing the series from Jackson's films while still trying to be visually consistent with them.